mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/#1.REST Basics/content.md

 ## Basics of RESTful APIs
 _**REST is an API architecture style.**_ It stands for Representational State Transfer (REST).
-RREST is an architectural style that defines a set of constraints to be used for creating web services.
+REST is an architectural style that defines a set of constraints to be used for creating web services.
 REST API is a way of accessing web services in a simple and flexible way without having any processing.
 REST technology is generally preferred to the more robust Simple Object Access Protocol (SOAP) technology because REST uses less bandwidth, simple and flexible making it more suitable for internet usage.
 It’s used to fetch or give some information from a web service.
-All communication done via REST API uses only HTTP request.
+All communication done via REST API uses only HTTP protocol.

 ## Richardson REST API Maturity Model
 The Richardson Maturity Model grades RESTful API by their maturity.
 The REST Maturity Model is a way to grade your API according to the constraints of REST.
 It describes four different levels of REST (starting from 0 to 3 level).
 A REST API that supports hypermedia controls is classified as Level 3 in this maturity model.
 - **Level 0 - a single URI and use a single HTTP method (typically POST):** <br> These services have a single URI and use a single HTTP method (typically POST).
-These are the most primitive way of building SOA applications with a single POST method and using XML to communicate between services.Level zero of maturity does not make use of any of URI, HTTP Methods, and HATEOAS capabilities.
+This is the most primitive way of building SOA applications with a single POST method and using XML to communicate between services.
+Level zero of maturity does not make use of any of URI, HTTP Methods, and HATEOAS capabilities.

 - **Level 1 - different URIs for different resources but use a single HTTP method (typically POST):** <br> API design at Level 1 is all about using different URIs to interact with the different resources in your application but only a single HTTP verb – generally HTTP POST.
 These services will give each resource, available in the application, a unique URI.
 A unique URI separately identifies one unique resource – and that makes these REST API better than level zero.